 Piazza Vecchia is the throbbing heart of the Upper City.
 Sit at one of the numerous cafes and enjoy an Italian espresso in the company of the surrounding historical buildings from the Middle Ages and the Renaissance.
 In the centre of the square you will see the white marble Contarini Fountain.

-Only 30 seconds are needed to reach the place with the most incredible view to Bergamo.
+You need only 30 seconds to reach the place with the most incredible view to Bergamo.
 This is the time in which a glass elevator will lift you to the top of the 53 m Campanone Tower (the bell tower).
-Its name derives from the fact that for centuries the bell on its top used to serve as fire alarm, summon the people, declare war, and etc. The bell still rings 180 times every night – an old tradition with which every night it used to announce the closure of city s gates at 10 p.m.
+Its name derives from the fact that for centuries the bell on its top used to serve as fire alarm, summon the people, declare war, and etc. The bell still rings 180 times every night – an old tradition with which every night it used to announce the closure of city’s gates at 10 p.m.
 While the bell was ringing people had time to go home before being locked outside.
 The entrance fee is EUR 3.

 Santa Maria Maggiore Church